CalumJEadie/done/README.md

 License
 -------

-done is licensed under a MIT license.
+Done is licensed under a MIT license.
 See LICENSE.txt.

 Acknowledgements
 ----------------

-done uses the todo.txt icon from the iOS and Android apps.
+Done uses the todo.txt icon from the iOS and Android apps.

 Resources
 ---------